 This year, the Department piloted a free, two-day Multi-Tiered Systems of Support (MTSS) Leadership Institute for district and school-level administrators from over 65 districts and LEAs.
 This opportunity was developed in response to recent survey feedback from educators who requested additional guidance, professional development, tools, and resources to help them design, implement, and lead cohesive tiered systems of support.
-Materials and videos from the Institute will be posted shortly.
+Materials and resources from the Institute

 All districts are invited to send a team to the second annual Leading with Access and Equity Convening on Thursday, October 24 at the Best Western Conference Center in Marlborough.
 This free, daylong professional development opportunity will focus on systems and strategies to meet students' holistic needs and ensure that every child has equitable access to a world-class education.
 The event will focus on topics such as creating a pipeline of diverse educators, developing multi-tiered systems of support, ensuring equitable access to high-quality curriculum, implementing bilingual education, ensuring racial and cultural equity, engaging families, addressing student mobility, addressing students' mental health needs, and integrating social emotional and academic learning.
 Many districts are engaged in multiple initiatives across DESE offices, and this is an opportunity to align those efforts, make connections, and share practices.
 Presenters will include Dr. Kim Parker, Jessica Minahan, Katie Novak, Engaging Schools, Transforming Education, and other expert district, DESE, and partner organization leaders and practitioners from across the Commonwealth.

 Districts are invited to attend as a team of at least three and up to ten members.
 Teams are encouraged to include a variety of stakeholders, and each team must include representatives of at least the following three areas: administration, general education, and special education.